Runtime Texture Baking

 hasMipmap - should the created texture contain mipmaps?

-linear - if baking a Normal or Linear Data type shader, then this value should be true.
+linear - if baking Normal or Raw Data texture, then this value should be true.
 It is false for Color Map texture.

 void UpdateRenderTexture(ref RenderTexture renderTexture)

 Renders material into the provided renderTexture.
-For rendering Normal and Linear Data, make sure the renderTexture is created using the linear flag.
+For rendering Normal and Raw Data texture, make sure the renderTexture is created using the linear flag.